 We are not stopped for long before we’re off again and onward to Mam Tor.
 Now this is deemed thee biggest attraction and most popular thing to do in the Peak District so, of course, there are no signs.
 None.
 We were quite perplexed by this phenomenon.
 Surely you want to advertise your tourist attractions?
 Despite our research before hand, we still got lost again but did eventually find the right road and again another hidden car park which we almost missed.

 After a quick lunch at the bottom, we were refueled enough to begin our wander up Mam Tor which, despite it being a weekday, was quite busy with walkers.
-We find it another easy walk up and some more exceptional views from the top to boot.
+We find it another easy walk up and some more exceptional views from the top too.
 It had gotten quite windy by this point so was quite difficult to stand still at the top of Mam Tor but we did enjoy the views all around and were a bit disappointed that we didn’t have time to do more of the ridge walk before we had to head back.

 The Peak District seems a lovely place and clearly has lots of opportunities to explore but from our experience you really need to rely on those grid references when trying to find landmarks and attractions.
 Even when you do your homework don’t be surprised if you get a little lost on those quaint country routes!